Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 ```

 **List of useful commands:**
-<br>Check the status of a running container.
+<br>To check the status of a running container.
 ```bash
 $ sudo docker container ls -a
 CONTAINER ID   IMAGE                        COMMAND                  CREATED       STATUS       PORTS                    NAMES